AMJoshaghani/aparatchi/README.md

   per-episode).
 If playback reached ≥90% of the file's length, the resume point is cleared instead (treated as "finished").

-This means resume works even if the user just closes the VLC window — no special shutdown handling required.
+This means resume works even if the user just closes the VLC window.
+No special shutdown handling required.

 ## Requirements to build & run

-- Rust (stable, recent — `rustup` is easiest)
+- Rust (`rustup` is easiest)
 - VLC installed and it's binary recognizable.
 You can also manually change binary path in "Settings":
   - Linux: Install via preffered package manager (`apt`, `pacman`, etc.).
 Uses installed binary after auto-detection.
 Usually `/usr/bin/vlc`
   - macOS: Install via `brew install --cask vlc`.
 Would be the same spot as Linux.